BlueNexsus/music-metadata-fixer/README.md

 2. On first run, the app will:
    - Ask for your **AcoustID API key**
    - Let you select your **music folder**
-   - Automatically save both to a `.env` file for next time
+   - Automatically save both to `.env` for next sessions

 3. Click **Start** to begin tagging
-   - Untagged songs will be processed in the background
+   - Untagged songs are processed in the background
-   - Progress is shown in real time
+   - Progress is shown live
-   - Once complete, files are restored to their original folder
+   - Files are restored when tagging completes

 ---

-## 💻 CLI Usage (optional)
+## 💻 CLI Usage (Optional)

 Run the command-line version if you prefer automation:
 ```bash
 python fix_metadata.py --folder "D:\My Music"
 ```

-It will use the same `.env` configuration as the GUI version.
+It uses the same `.env` configuration as the GUI.

 ---